ngecu/Django_Website_Series/readme.md

     ...
 )
 ```
 Finally, we just need to make use of TinyMCE where we want it.
 To do this, we need to override a form to use our TinyMCE widget.
 In this case, it's not just any form, however, we want to use it within the admin page.
-To do this, go back into our mysite/main/admin.py file, and add the follwowing imports:
+To do this, go back into our mysite/main/admin.py file, and add the following imports:
 ```
 from tinymce.widgets import TinyMCE
 ```